wayfair-incubator/telefonistka/README.md

 <img src="https://user-images.githubusercontent.com/1616153/219384172-27b960a8-afd1-42d1-8d5b-4b802134b851.png"  width="50%" height="50%">
 <!-- markdownlint-enable MD033 -->

-### Control over grouping of targetPaths syncs in PRs
+### Control granularity of promotion PRs

+Allows separating promotions into a separate PRs per environment/failure domain or group some/all of them.

 e.g. "Sync all dev clusters in one PR but open a dedicated PR for every production cluster"

-### Optional in-component allow/block override list
+### Optional per-component allow/block override list

+Allows overriding the general(per-repo) promotion policy on a per component level.

-e.g. "This component should not be deployed to production" or "Deploy this only in the us-east-4 region"
+e.g. "This component should not be deployed to production" or "Promote this only to the us-east-4 region"

-### Drift detection
+### Drift detection and warning

-warns user on "unsynced" environment on open PRs ("Staging the Production are not synced, these are the differences") This is how this warnning looks in the PR:
+Warns user on [drift between environment/failure domains](docs/modeling_environments_in_gitops_repo.md#terminology) on open PRs ("Staging the Production are not synced, these are the differences")
+This is how this warnning looks in the PR:

 <!-- markdownlint-disable MD033 -->